 We are currently selling a substantial portion of our advertising services and solutions to third-party advertising agencies that represent the automakers and automobile dealers, who could maintain our business relationships with automakers and automobile dealers.
 We do not have long-term cooperation agreements or exclusive arrangements with these agencies and they may elect to direct business to other advertising service providers, including our competitors.
-If we fail to retain and enhance our business relationships with third-party advertising agencies, in particular the few ones we frequently transact with, we may suffer from a loss of advertisers and our business, financial condition, results of operations and prospects may be materially and adversely affected.
+If we fail to retain and enhance our business relationships with third-party advertising agencies, in particular the few ones we frequently transact with, we may suffer from a loss of advertisers and our business.

+financial condition, results of operations and prospects may be materially and adversely affected.
 In our agreements with certain major advertising agencies, we undertake to provide them with most favored pricing terms.
 Such most favored pricing terms may hinder our ability to acquire new customers using special pricing terms.

 In addition, we have been relying on third-party advertising agencies for the collection of payment from advertisers and we have been relying on a few advertising agencies to collect a significant portion of our total account receivables.
 As a result, the financial soundness of advertising agencies may affect our collection of accounts receivable.
-We make a credit assessment of a potential advertising agency to evaluate the collectability of the advertising service fees before entering into an advertising contract.
-However, we cannot assure you that we will be able to accurately assess the creditworthiness of each advertising agency, and any failure of advertising agencies to pay us in a timely manner may adversely affect our liquidity and cash flows.
-Amid the sustained decline in new automobile purchases in China, certain automakers operating in China have suffered declining performance or financial difficulties.
+We make a credit assessment of a potential advertising agency to evaluate the collectability of the advertising service fees before entering into an advertising agencies to pay us in a timely manner may adversely affect our liquidity and cash flows.
+Amid the fluctuations in new automobile purchases in mainland China, certain automakers operating in mainland China have suffered declining performance or financial difficulties.
 As a result, advertising agencies that represent the automakers and automobile dealers may encounter financial and operational difficulties, or even go out of businesses.
-This in turn causes us to suffer from longer accounts receivable turnover days, allowance for doubtful accounts or even bad debt.
+This in turn causes us to suffer from longer accounts receivable turnover days, allowance for expected credit losses.
 Initiating legal proceedings against such advertising agencies can be expensive and time-consuming, and could divert our management's attention and other resources from our business operations, which could adversely affect our results of operations.
 Even if we receive a favorable judgment in such legal proceedings, it may still be challenging and uncertain for us to collect the outstanding payments promptly and in full from the advertising agencies if they are experiencing financial difficulties or even go bankrupt.
 Moreover, even if we are able to enforce our rights against any collaterals other than cash for the outstanding payments, it may still be challenging and uncertain for us to effectively liquidate such collaterals.

-If online advertising and promotion do not continue to grow in China, our ability to increase revenue and profitability could be materially and adversely affected.
+If online advertising and promotion do not continue to grow in mainland China, our ability to increase revenue and profitability could be materially and adversely affected.

-With the continuous growth of internet usage in China, the internet has become an increasingly important marketing and advertising channel to China's automotive industry.
-Although online advertising and promotion have constituted a significant portion of the overall marketing activities of our current and potential advertisers and dealer subscribers, if the promotional effect or outcome realized through online advertising and promotion cannot meet the expectations of advertisers and dealer subscribers or address their needs, our advertisers and dealer subscribers may decrease their spending and efforts on online advertising and promotion and devote more marketing budgets to traditional print and broadcast media.
+With the continuous growth of internet usage in mainland China, the internet has become an increasingly important marketing and advertising channel to mainland China's automotive industry.
+Although online advertising and promotion have constituted a significant portion of the overall marketing activities of our current and potential advertisers and dealer subscribers, if the promotional effect or outcome realized through online advertising and promotion cannot meet the expectations of advertisers and dealer subscribers or address their needs, our advertisers and dealer subscribers may decrease their spending and efforts on online advertising and promotion.
 Our ability to increase revenue and profitability from online marketing may be adversely impacted by a number of factors, many of which are beyond our control, including: